CLOSE SEARCH

 The Companies Act 2006 establishes strict conditions for share buybacks, balancing corporate flexibility with creditor and shareholder protection and requiring that :-

-Buybacks must be permitted by company's articles of association
+Buybacks must be permitted by the company's articles of association.

 Shares must be fully paid.

-Payment must come from distributable profits or proceeds of fresh share issue.
+Payment must come from distributable profits or proceeds of a fresh share issue.

 Contract for purchase must be available for inspection.